dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

     '1'               // quantity - required
   ]);

-  // trackTrans sends the transaction to Snowplow tracking servers.
+  // trackTrans sends the transaction to DreamFactory tracking servers.
   // Must be called last to commit the transaction.
   _snaq.push(['trackTrans']); //submits transaction to the collector